StickCui/warp-ctc-pytorch/README.md

 This is a modified version of [SeanNaren/warp-ctc](https://github.com/SeanNaren/warp-ctc).
 I just modify the code to the new CPP Extensions API style of PyTorch.

-When I use the source [SeanNaren/warp-ctc](https://github.com/SeanNaren/warp-ctc), there are some problems happen.
+When I use the source [SeanNaren/warp-ctc](https://github.com/SeanNaren/warp-ctc), some problems bother me.
 So I modify the source codes.

 ## Requirements